 Medical hair loss treatment

-Medical hair loss treatments, like those offered by Pilot doctors, may be a great option if your hairline has already receded quite significantly.
+Medical hair loss treatments, like those offered by Pilot practitioners, may be a great option if your hairline has already receded quite significantly.

 Medical treatment is usually most effective in the earlier stages of hair loss, but some men who have more advanced hair loss can still see great results.